About Austin Colton

-Austin was born a film addict.
+Austin was born a story addict.
 As a child, there was nothing he enjoyed more than going to the movies, absorbing the scenes and stories like a sponge.
 As he grew older, Austin’s love for film extended into a love of books.
-He is in constant search for new an exciting stories and looks for inspiration in the world around him.
+He is in constant search for new and exciting stories and looks for inspiration in the world around him.

 Austin is a fiction writer and artist.
 He want to inspire others through his art as other artists have inspired him.

 Austin was born in Salt Lake City, Utah where he lived until the age of four.
 His love for stories began at this early age where he fell in love with movies such as Star Wars, Hercules, and The Lion King.
 One of his earliest memories is sitting in front of an old box T.V. watching Star Wars with a toy lightsaber, ready to fight Darth Vader.
 When the fight was finished and Obi-wan Kanobi was struck down, young Austin would pretend to disappear under the blue fuzzy blanket (his favorite) where he would watch the rest of the movie.

 From Salt Lake, Austin’s family moved to Grand Junction, Colorado where they would live until he was the age of nine.
 It was in these growing years that he would find his love for reading and writing.
 It may come to a surprise to some, but Austin had a difficult time learning to read.
 In the first grade, much to his chagrin, he was frequently escorted out of class where he would sit with an independent reading tutor.
 Not only did this frustrate him, but it did little to help correct the problem.
 Despite the difficulty, he still loved stories and enjoyed having them read to him.
 Sitting on the classroom rug, it was at this time the first ideas for a story began to grow in his small mind.
 A vision of a boy turned Racoon who fought crime with his friends.